rewtnull/bash-next-prev/README.md

 # bash-next-prev
 next() and prev() functions in bash inspired by the python .next() method

-next(${array[@]})
+next(array) => ${output}

 	For each function call, returns the next element from input array and wraps to the beginning of array when reaching the end.

 	Uses five global variables: runcount1, runcount2, statenext, subscript, inputarray
 	- Globals are exchanged between next() and prev() functions